 If you’re interviewing an SEO company that has been around for a while and their longest active client has been with them for under a year, that’s a red flag.

 A good SEO consultant or team is worth their weight in gold.
-Good SEO alone can grow a business by 5-15% per month.
-And I’m talking about on a consistent basis, year after year.
+Good SEO alone can grow a business by 5% to 15% per month.
+And we’re talking about on a consistent basis, year after year.

-No sane client is going to give up an SEO firm that produces great results unless they decide to build an in-house SEO team or the SEO company decides to end things.
+No sane client will give up an SEO firm that produces great results unless they decide to build an in-house SEO team or the SEO company decides to end things.

 4. Do you always follow Google’s best practices?

-Google applies approximately 500 algorithm updates per year.
+Google applies hundreds of algorithm updates per year.
 All of these updates are for one purpose: to provide better results for searchers.

 The guidelines are essentially the “golden rules” of user search, published by each respective search engine.

 When you violate the rules, Google isn’t happy.

 That’s why it has released certain algorithms that have penalized many manipulative sites.